-- [51] The Board acknowledges the rental rate applied to the subject was at the upper end of the comparables provided by the Respondent, however, the subject is a new custom built structure and would be appropriately located at the top end of the range. - [52] The Board put less weight on the rental comparables provided by the Complainant as two of the properties had calculated adjustments interpreted by the Complainant. - [53] The Board finds a reduction to the rental rate for the subject would contradict market evidence as the land component alone was set at \$12.10 psf. - [54] The rental rate of \$16.00 psf for the subject property is confirmed.
+- [57] The Board acknowledges the rental rate applied to the subject was within the range of the comparables provided by the Respondent, and gave most weight to this chart of information for confirmation of the rental rate issue. - [58] The Board put less weight on the rental comparables provided by the Complainant as two of the properties had calculated adjustments interpreted by the Complainant with no applicable evidence. - [59] The Board finds the rental rate of \$14.00 psf for the subject property to be appropriate.